Carbon diselenide: Synthesis, structure and reactions

 It was first reported by Grimm and Metzger, who prepared it by treating hydrogen selenide with carbon tetrachloride in a hot tube.

-Like carbon disulfide, carbon diselenide polymerizes under high pressure.
+Like carbon disulfide, carbon diselenide polymerizes under high pressure or base.
 The structure of the polymer is thought to be a head-to-head structure with a backbone in the form of [\sC(=Se)\sSe\s]_{n}|.

 The polymer is a semiconductor with a room-temperature conductivity of 50 S/cm.

 In addition, carbon diselenide is a precursor to tetraselenafulvalenes, the selenium analogue of tetrathiafulvalene, which can be further used to synthesize organic conductors and organic superconductors.

-Carbon diselenide reacts with secondary amines to give :
+Carbon diselenide reacts with primary amines to give selenoureas and secondary amines to give dialkydiselenocarbamates: